Aliases for HOXA1 Gene

 GeneCards Summary for HOXA1 Gene

 HOXA1 (Homeobox A1) is a Protein Coding gene.
-Diseases associated with HOXA1 include athabaskan brainstem dysgenesis syndrome and hoxa1-related disorders.
-Among its related pathways are Neural Crest Differentiation.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is EVX1.
+Diseases associated with HOXA1 include Athabaskan Brainstem Dysgenesis Syndrome and Microtia, Hearing Impairment, And Cleft Palate.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding.
+An important paralog of this gene is HOXB1.

-Sequence-specific transcription factor which is part of a developmental regulatory system that provides cells with specific positional identities on the anterior-posterior axis.
+Sequence-specific transcription factor (By similarity).
+Regulates multiple developmental processes including brainstem, inner and outer ear, abducens nerve and cardiovascular development and morphogenesis as well as cognition and behavior (PubMed:16155570).
+Also part of a developmental regulatory system that provides cells with specific positional identities on the anterior-posterior axis.
 Acts on the anterior body structures.
-Seems to act in the maintenance and/or generation of hindbrain segments
+Seems to act in the maintenance and/or generation of hindbrain segments (By similarity).
+Activates transcription in the presence of PBX1A and PKNOX1 (By similarity).